Signed in as:

 Hernandez is an active artist, teacher and organizer in the Pacific Northwest.
 He was one of the organizers for the first Intercambio de Artistas Latinos (Latin American Artists Exchange), which aims to create a network of artists in the Northwest to share ideas, expression and art.
 He has been an exhibitor, artist-in-residence and instructor at Milagros Theater in Portland, a hub of the regional Latinx community.

-As a teacher, he is dedicated to introducing the arts to all ages, from working as a Fine Art Painting instructor at the Museum of Art in Lima, to creating bilingual Spanish/English children’s workshops and organizing painting classes for immigrant workers at VOZ Workers Rights Education Project in Portland.
+As a teacher, he is dedicated to introducing the arts to all ages, his past experience included working as a Fine Art Painting instructor at the Museum of Art in Lima, creating bilingual Spanish/English children’s workshops, and organizing painting classes for immigrant workers at VOZ Workers Rights Education Project and a series of workshops at the Portland Art Museum.
+Currently, he is a SUN art instructor for Latino Network and he is teaching painting classes at Catlin Gabel East Campus (previous OCAC).

 Being a Peruvian artist living in America, and now proudly included among the Latino artists in the Pacific Northwest, my art reflects my culture, past and present.
 I’m an optimistic, happy person, and I want to transmit this feeling of illumination to people who view my work.
 My life is bright, so my colors need to be bright; they are the result of my passion for expressing the stories and reality of the people where I come from.